 - 2. Launch the Tether app and log in with your TP-Link ID. - Note: If you don't have a TP-Link ID, create one first. - 3.
-Tap the + button, and select Add a Router.
-Follow the steps to complete the setup and connect to the internet. - Note: Due to Tether app updates, your actual user interface and pathway may differ from those described here. - 4.
+Tap the + button, and select Wireless Router.
+In Specific Routers, find this router and tap it. - 4.
+Follow the steps to complete the setup and connect to the internet. - 5.
 Connect your devices to the newly configured wireless networks of the router and enjoy the internet!